MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Writing data from a StarFile object into a file
 -----------------------------------------------
-Data from :class:`~nmrstarlib.nmrstarlib.StarFile` can be written into file in original NMR-STAR format or in equivalent JSON format using :meth:`~nmrstarlib.nmrstarlib.StarFile.write()`:
+Data from a :class:`~nmrstarlib.nmrstarlib.StarFile` can be written into file in original NMR-STAR format or in equivalent JSON format using :meth:`~nmrstarlib.nmrstarlib.StarFile.write()`:

    * Writing into a NMR-STAR formatted file: